Aluulu/obsidian-vault/Linux/Booting.md

 ## Edit Kernal options

-To edit the appropriate file in either `/etc/grub.d/40_custom` or `/etc/defaults/grub`.
+Edit the appropriate file in either `/etc/grub.d/40_custom` or `/etc/defaults/grub`.
 If editing the later, the variable `GRUB_CMDLINE_LINUX` should be edited.
 For example:

 `GRUB_CMDLINE_LINUX="nvidia_drm.modeset=1"`

+You can edit kernal arguments by bringing up the CLI on boot.
+Using GRUB2, press the `E` key when the GRUB2 boot menu appears.
+Depending on your system you may get different results to pick from, these are:

+- linux - 64-Bit IBM Power Series
+- linuxefi - UEFI systems

 # System management daemon